hphelion/documentation/migration-overview-reference.md

 ##Section 2: Controlling traffic using security groups## {#securitygroup}

 Access to your instances is controlled by security groups.
-A security group is a collection of inbound and outbound rules that determine the protocols and ports an instance can send and receive traffic from.
+A security group is a collection of inbound (ingress) and outbound (egress) rules that determine the protocols and ports an instance can send and receive traffic from.
 When you create an instance, you select a security group.

-Security group rules specify the traffic that is allowed through to the server.
+Security group rules specify the traffic that is allowed into (ingress) and out from (egress) the server.
 No traffic can be received by an instance unless a security group rule explicitly allows that traffic from that IP address.

+For example, in order to use FTP to access an instance, the security group associated with that instance must be configured to allow access port 22.

+In HP Cloud Compute version 13.5, you can specify both individual ingress and egress rules.

-<p id="securitygroupdefault">The system includes one default security group, containing four rules, which appears similar to the following in the management console:
+<p id="securitygroupdefault">The system includes one default security group, containing four rules, which appears similar to the following in the classic management console:
 <br><img src="media/sec_group_defafult.png"  alt="" /></p>

 	Outgoing: This rule allows all outgoing traffic.